ThatGuyJamal/lib-js/README.md

 # Lib-Js

-A collection of javascript helpers and utilities.
+A collection of javascript helpers and utilities using zero dependencies.

 ## Installation